The passive verb in Arabic | Arabic free course

 We were all told

-As we see from the above table, the passive voice of the third person feminine plural is قُلْنَ.
-The pattern will then carry forward as the past tense table.
+As we can observe from the table above, the passive voice of the third person feminine plural is قُلْنَ.
+This pattern continues in a similar manner as seen in the past tense conjugation.

 Table of the passive hollow verb خِيْفَ